 5. DO WE DISCLOSE YOUR PERSONAL DATA TO OTHERS AND IF SO, WHO?

 We may share your personal data with the parties set out below for the purposes set out in the table above.

-- Website, marketing and sales software – for us to successfully communicate with you and tailor our services to your needs.
-For example, we use Google and Salesforce as third-party suppliers.
+o Website, marketing and sales software – for us to successfully communicate with you and tailor our services to your needs.
+For example, we use Salesforce as third-party service provider.

-- Technology companies that provide us with desktop and cloud-based products, solutions and services – for us to conduct our business (such as providing you with additional functionalities via our web-portal or API) and for us to back-up data (which may include your personal data).
-For example, we use Microsoft as a third-party supplier.
+o Technology companies that provide us with desktop and cloud-based products, solutions and services – for us to conduct our business (such as providing you with additional functionalities via our web-portal or API) and for us to back-up data (which may include your personal data).
+For example, we use Microsoft as a third-party service provider.

-- Payment service providers – for us to process any payments made by our customers to us.
-For example, we use Global Payments [Realex Payments] and Worldpay Merchant Services as a third-party service provider.
+o Payment service providers – for us to process any payments made by our customers to us.
+For example, we use Worldpay Merchant Services as a third-party service provider.

-- Third-parties to whom we may be in contact with to sell, transfer or merge parts of our business or our assets, or to attempt to acquire or merge with other companies.
+o Third-parties to whom we may be in contact with to sell, transfer or merge parts of our business or our assets, or to attempt to acquire or merge with other companies.
 In this situation, it may result in the disclosure of your personal data and we will ensure that it is kept confidential.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice (and if there is any change, then they will notify you in advance and update this Privacy Notice where applicable).

 We require all third-parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions, except for when such third-parties are regulators and other governmental organisations.

 Your personal data will not be sold to any third-parties without your express prior consent.

 6. IS YOUR DATA EVER TRANSFERRED OUTSIDE OF THE UK AND/OR EEA?